zerpex/DocSeed/README.md

 ## Description :
 This script automatically install some services to any debian based distro using docker and docker-compose.
+I made a start page to get an easy access to all apps at `<your-ip>:55000`

 **Downloaders :**
 - [rTorrent](https://github.com/rakshasa/rtorrent) : **Torrents** downloader with a modern web UI ( [Flood](https://github.com/jfurrow/flood) ).
 Dockerized by [Wonderfall](https://github.com/Wonderfall/dockerfiles/tree/master/rtorrent-flood).